Home » 15 BEST SUNSET VIEWPOINTS IN MADEIRA – The Complete Guide

 Ponta do Tristão sunset viewpoint Madeira

 Ponta do Tristão is the northernmost point of Madeira Island, located in the Porto Moniz parish.
-The viewpoint of Ponta do Tristão offers another incredible ocean view with the rugged cliffs of Madeira’s north coast on the left side.
+The viewpoint of Ponta do Tristão offers another incredible ocean view with the rugged cliffs of Madeira’s north coaston the left side.
 Although that this is not the most well known viewpoint of Madeira, it offers an incredible off the beaten sunset experience in Madeira.
-There are no facilities at all here, so bring your own drinks, towel and snacks and enjoy this quiet place with some of the most beautiful views in Madeira.
+Keep in mind that there are no facilities at all here.
+So bring your own drinks, towel and snacks and enjoy this quiet place with some of the most beautiful views in Madeira.
 It is a short 5 minute walk down a dirt path to get to the best view.

 Ponta do Pargo lighthouse sunset viewpoint Madeira

 Located on the far western point of Madeira Island you will find Ponta do Pargo and the lighthouse.
 Situated on a 300 meters high cliff above sea level, this viewpoint is a fantastic sunset spot.
 It is a pretty well known spot and very easy to access.
 With unobstructed ocean views you can see the sun setting in the horizon on a clear day.
 Ponta do Pargo viewpoint is situated along the rugged coastline approximately two kilometres outside the town of Ponta do Pargo.
 There are no seats around so bring a towel if you want to sit down to enjoy the sunset.

 After watching the sunset at Ponta do Pargo, I highly recommend to have dinner at O’Forno in Ponta do Pargo which is one of our favourite restaurants in Madeira.